open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 The default certificate (certificate.pfx) for the MCU is located in the Release-<Version>/<Component>/cert folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
 First, you should edit nuve/nuve.toml, webrtc_agent/agent.toml, portal/portal.toml, management_console/management_console.toml to provide the path of each certificate for each server, under the key keystorePath.
 See Table 2-4 for details.

 We use PFX formatted certificates in MCU.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
 We recommend using 2048-bit private key for the certificates.
-But if you meet DTLS SSL connection error in your environment, please use 1024-bit instead of 2048-bit private key because of a known network MTU issue.
+But if you meet DTLS SSL connection error in webrtc-agent, please use 1024-bit instead of 2048-bit private key because of a known network MTU issue.

 After editing the configuration file, you should run `./initcert.js` inside each component to input your passphrases for the certificates, which would then store them in an encrypted file.
 Be aware that you should have node binary in your shell's $PATH to run the JS script.